 One day, I googled “yoga anatomy” and found The Breathing Project, a unique non-profit organization for yoga teachers to expand their knowledge of anatomy, kinesiology and of course, the mechanics of breathing.
 It became my home-base for 5 years, first as a work-study student, then as Manager of Education.
 Through my incredible teachers, Leslie Kaminoff and Amy Matthews, I learned about the relationship of breath and awareness to movement and function.

 As I deepened my study of the body at The Breathing Project, connective tissue kept coming up.
 We saw videos of this tissue and its key role in the body.
 Then, in 2006, I stumbled upon a description of a class called MELT at the JCC in Manhattan that mentioned connective tissue.
 One week later, I lay on a MELT roller for the first time and experienced a radical change in my body.
 I have been studying MELT with Founder Sue Hitzmann ever since.
-Today, as one of Sue’s senior instructors, I assist in her trainings, help write her manuals, and coach other instructors in The MELT Method.
+Today, as one of Sue’s most experienced instructors, I assist in her trainings and coach other instructors in The MELT Method.

 My journey changed again when my daughter, Swan, was born in 2010.
 Taking care of myself became a far greater challenge than I anticipated, especially as a working mother.
 I developed new skills to creatively include MELT and Yoga in my busy routine, and now Swan and I can be found rolling around on yoga mats and MELT rollers to our great mutual delight.

 I continue to teach classes, workshops and special programs at yoga studios, fitness centers, physiotherapy offices, and community centers throughout New York City, including The Breathing Project, The Jewish Community Center, The West Side YMCA, and many more.
-My early experience as a museum educator telling stories and sharing details in a fun and engaging way still serves me well in my role as a Yoga and MELT Instructor, and now, Self-Care Coach.
+My early experience as a museum educator telling stories and sharing details in a fun and engaging way still serves me well in my role as a Yoga Teacher and MELT Instructor, and now light-touch Bodyworker.